aryanassit/aryanassit/README.md

 <div align="left">

-- 🌱 I'm currently learning **To have more knowledge in building projects and also dsa **
+- 🌱 I'm currently learning more about project structures to have knowledge in building projects and also working on dsa.

 </div>